thaibahung/DataVisualization-Project/README.md

 We will analyze teams that consistently score the fewest goals, take inefficient shots, earn the fewest points, and have high foul/card counts to determine the worst-performing team.

 ### Question 2: Which players should be sold?

+#### Objective:
+We want to get which players should be sold for the benefit of each team.

 To evaluate players who should be sold, we will merge the match dataset with player statistics to analyze individual performance.

 #### Variables Involved: